Police officer badly injured after being dragged by fleeing Volkswagen SUV in El Cajon

 The black SUV, which had been rented in San Diego, continued driving.
 Police found it abandoned a short distance away.
 The driver and his passenger remained at large Monday afternoon.

+Police released a photo of David Francis Cepeda Pangilinan Monday evening.
+The police department said the 41-year-old is wanted for questioning after he was identified as being involved in the incident.

-Police described the driver as a Latino man in his 30s or 40s with a shaved head with no facial hair.
-The passenger was a Latina in her teens or early 20s.
+He is described as 5-feet, 6-inches tall and 200 pounds with brown hair and brown eyes.
+The passenger was described as a Latina in her teens or early 20s.